edgedelta/terraform-provider-edgedelta/docs/index.md

 ### Permissions

 The plugin uses token authentication to access the API.
-In order to use this plugin, you must have an [Edge Delta](https://edgedelta.com) account and save your API secret somewhere secure.
-Then, you need to set the `api_secret` parameter of the provider in your `.tf` files using your API secret.
+In order to use this plugin, you must have an [Edge Delta](https://edgedelta.com) account and save your API token somewhere secure.
+Then, you need to set the `api_secret` parameter of the provider in your `.tf` files using your API token.

 We **highly encourage** you to set the `api_secret` through an environment variable.
-In the example configurations, we have used `TF_VAR_ED_API_SECRET` as the environment variable.
+In the example configurations, we have used `TF_VAR_ED_API_TOKEN` as the environment variable.
 You can see the example usage in the `examples/` folder in the project root.